5r1kanth/GDPFall24-Group05/README.md

     * **Payment System:** Support multiple currencies and languages for payment portals.
     * **Localized User Interface:** Translate the interface such as menu labels, buttons, form fields into supported languages.
     * **Content Updates:** Plan for continuous updates and maintenance of translations when content or UI changes.
+    * **Organizational Structure:** Organize content to allow for easy management of multiple language versions, ensuring that users can switch languages seamlessly.

       **Fallback Mechanism:**
        * **Default Language Fallback:** Allow the user to use the content in the default language when user's preferred language is not available.